davidraywilson/CalmCast/README.md

 # CalmCast

-CalmCast is a mindful podcast app for Android.
-Simple discovery and reliable offline listening—without tracking, recommendations, or engagement tricks.
+CalmCast is a minimal mindful podcast app built to work on de-googled E-ink devices utilizing the Mudita Mindful Design library.

-"More offline.
-More life."
+"Let's make technology useful again."

 ## What is CalmCast?
 CalmCast keeps podcasting calm.
 It’s thoughtfully designed with Kotlin and Jetpack Compose to prioritize your attention, privacy, and time.
 No accounts, no analytics, no dark patterns—just your shows, your choices.